Yves Segers

 Yves Segers (© Daniel Orban)

-After graduating high school, Yves Segers continued studying music during 10 years at the Koninklijk Conservatorium Brussel (Royal Brussels Conservatory of Music) and obtained not less than four diplomas, including three Master diplomas for flute, wind band conducting and symphonic orchestra conducting, respectively with Carlos Bruneel, Norbert Nozy and Silveer Van de Broeck.
-During these studies, he also attended master classes with Emmanuel Pahud, Patrick Gallois, Jonathan Snowden and others.
-As a flutist, Yves Segers became a laureate of several competitions: “Axion Classics”, “Tenuto”, a scholarship for his exceptional performances at the Brussels conservatory and a selection for the International Flute Competition in Denmark.
+After graduating high school, Yves Segers (Temse, 1978) studied during 10 years at the Royal Brussels Conservatory of Music (Koninklijk Conservatorium Brussel), where he obtained three master degrees for flute, wind band conducting, and symphony orchestra conducting, respectively with Carlos Bruneel, Norbert Nozy, and Silveer Van den Broeck.
+He also attended master classes with Emmanuel Pahud and Patrick Gallois.
+As a flutist, Yves Segers is laureate of several national and international competitions.

-During lots of concerts and more than 30 CD recordings, Yves conducted the world premieres of new compositions by renowned composers, including Jacqueline Fontyn, Jan Van Landeghem, Frédéric Devreese, François Glorieux, Johan Hoogewijs, Robert Groslot, Wouter Lenaerts, Maarten De Splenter, Oscar Navarro, Alexandre Kosmicki, Philippe Lamouris, Benoït Chantry, Klaas Coulembier and others.
-In recognition of his commitment and continuous effort performing Belgian music, he received in 2018 the Fuga-Trofee of the Association of Belgian Composers.
+At numerous concerts with the Guides Band, Yves conducted world premieres of new compositions by renowned Belgian and foreign composers, including Jacqueline Fontyn, Jan Van Landeghem, Frédéric Devreese, Francois Glorieux, Johan Hoogewijs, Robert Groslot, Wouter Lenaerts, Maarten De Splenter, Oscar Navarro, Alexandre Kosmicki, Philippe Lamouris, Benoit Chantry and Klaas Coulembier.
+He also recorded over thirty compacts discs with the band.

-He is professor wind band conducting and conducting techniques at the Koninklijk Conservatorium Brussel (Royal Brussels Conservatory of Music) and is frequently invited for masterclasses and as a jury member for international orchestra and conductor competitions.
+He is professor of wind band conducting and conducting techniques at the Brussels Royal Conservatory of Music (Koninklijk Conservatorium Brussels).
+He is frequently invited for giving masterclasses, and as a jury member for international orchestra and conductor competitions.

 Yves Segers (© Adj Kristof Moens)